...

 Coating BASF recyclable polymer

-Pros 100% recyclable; plant-based; no VOC
+Pros 100% recyclable; plant-based; no VOC3

-Cons Costly; inconsistent handfeel; variable supply stability
+Cons Costly; inconsistent handfeel; variable supply stability4

-Among fruit-based sources, coffee grounds offer the most stable properties, with better adhesion and batch consistency.
+Among fruit-based sources, coffee grounds5 offer the most stable properties, with better adhesion and batch consistency.
 However, because every plant pulp and fabric batch is different, the surface feel, glossiness, or elasticity may vary from lot to lot.

 What Is RPVB Leather Made From?